-5.13 Details of the Hearing.
+3.13 Details of the Hearing.
 The hearing will be closed to all but members of the Ethics Committee, and the parties.
 The hearing will be presided by the Chair, with minutes recorded by a member of the committee designated by the Chair.
 All attendees of the hearing shall conduct themselves in a respectful manner.
 Both parties will have the opportunity to question the testimony of the opposing party.
+5.021 Complaint Dismissal.
+The Chair may dismiss the complaint if it does not satisfy these requirements, or if the Complainant does not respond to the Chair's requests.

-5.2 VIOLATION DETERMINATION
+3.2 VIOLATION DETERMINATION

-5.21 Decision of the Committee.
+3.21 Decision of the Committee.
 After the conclusion of the hearing, the Ethics Committee will have a closed meeting where they will consider the testimony of both parties.
 If the committee rules in favor of the Respondent, the complaint will be dismissed.
 If a simple majority of the committee decides that a rule has been violated, then the Respondent will be subject to one of the five tiers of discipline:

-5.211 Tier 1 Offense - Admonition.
+3.211 Tier 1 Offense - Admonition.